 - Interactive phones

-New technologies, especially internet based technologies, are presenting new challenges (and opportunities) for young people.
+New technologies, especially internet-based technologies, are presenting new challenges (and opportunities) for young people.
 Staffs receive on-going e-safety training.
 All laptops and computers are installed with appropriate children security.
-Meaning no child or member of staff is able to access any harmful sites.
+Meaning no child or member of staff can access any harmful sites.

 Teaching and learning